left-caret

 KEY DEVELOPMENTS FOR 2020

-Teleworking in the COVID-19 era
+Teleworking in the COVID-19 Era

 Although teleworking has been regulated in Greece since 2006, it has not been very common in practice until recently.
 However, teleworking is expected to become more popular as a result of COVID-19.

-Digital transformation
+Digital Transformation

 The megatrend of digitalisation, as well as related trends, such as digital consultation meetings between employers and employee representatives and 'digital terminations', is beginning to have a significant impact on the Greek labour market.
 Recent legislative changes set out a general framework for digital working.